-Darkling and rove beetles are most damaging during seedling establishment.
-Rove beetles tend to dig up planted seeds out of the soil.
-Darkling beetles feed on emerging seedlings and girdle plants at the soil surface.
+Darkling and rove beetles are the most damaging during seedling establishment.
+Rove beetles tend to dig up planted seeds out of the ground.
+Darkling beetles feed on emerging radicchio seedlings and girdle the plants at the soil surface.
 Sometimes these beetles feed on the leaves of older plants.
 Darkling and rove beetles, however, are normally not a threat to mature plants unless their populations are high.

 Sampling and Treatment Thresholds: Nighttime is the best time to monitor a field for darkling beetles; this is when they are the most active.
 During the day they tend to hide in the soil or debris.
 The beetles often migrate from nearby cotton and alfalfa fields or weedy areas.
-According to University of Arizona guidelines, endive and escarole should be treated when beetle populations are high or there is a threat of migration into the field.
-A plant that has 5 to 6 leaves is usually not at risk for beetle attack.
+According to University of Arizona guidelines, radicchio should be treated when beetle populations are high or there is a threat of migration into the field.
+Radicchio that has 5 to 6 leaves is usually not at risk for beetle attack .

-Biological Control: There are no effective methods of biologically controlling rove beetles or darkling beetles available.
+Biological Control: There are no effective methods available for the biological control of rove beetles or darkling beetles available.